anwar-hegazy/mdp_stuff/arduino/intro_to_arduino/workshop_notes.md

 *homework:* Download the pdf [here](http://caseythomasanderson.com/casey/sensor_workshop_notes.pdf) and try to use the above patch with other sensors.

-As an example: modifying out potentiometer code to utilize a flex sensor:
+As an example: modifying our potentiometer code to utilize a flex sensor:
 ```
 // Flex sensor test program